Skip to main content

 What supporting documents do I need for DS-2019?

-Ensure your photo adheres to the specified format outlined in the Photograph Requirements.
-Your passport must be valid for travel to the United States.
-For comprehensive guidance, consult the official instructions.
+Ensure your photo adheres to the guidelines outlined in the Photograph Requirements.
+Your passport should be valid for at least six months beyond your intended stay in the United States.
+Additionally, consult the official DS-2019 instructions to confirm you meet all current requirements.

 What are common reasons DS-2019 gets rejected?